 Cyber incident response and vulnerability response plans provide guidance on identifying, mitigating, responding to, and recovering from incidents that may impact ECC/PSAP systems and operations.
 It is key to ensure all users and devices, network infrastructure and connections, data, data applications, and services are fully assessed to prevent disruptions.
 An incident response plan is necessary to minimize gaps in services, prevent loss of data and services, and ensure continuity of operations.

-Vulnerabilities should be identified with regular vulnerabilities can be mitigated through Hygiene practices.
-Internet assessable vulnerabilities can be mitigated through implementation and maintenance of CISA's Cross-Sector Cybersecurity Performance Goals (CPGs).
-Cities can also enroll in CISA's no-cost Cyber Hygiene services to maintain awareness of vulnerabilities and take informed actions to reduce risk of compromise.
 Vulnerability response plans address steps to follow regarding identified cybersecurity threats and vulnerabilities.
-It is essential to coordinate with stakeholders and service providers to develop joint mutual agreements on continuity of operations during a crisis to include cyber attacks.
+It is essential to coordinate with stakeholders and service providers to develop joint mutual agreements on continuity of operations during a crisis to include cyberattacks.
 Recovering data, testing, and training are critical components to response plans, and coordination with all stakeholders and partners can assist in a smooth transition.